 If you have questions, the ASU Novel Coronavirus (COVID-19) FAQ's webpage has answers.

 Review the Knowledge Enterprise COVID-19 Guidelines for ASU Researchers.

 The SESE Colloquium team will hold a community conversation via Zoom to provide updates on the COVID-19 situation and answer questions from students, staff, faculty and the SESE community.
 Those webinars are archived here.

 The School of Earth and Space Exploration has long been committed to supporting its students and community.
 In this time of unprecedented crisis, our School is dedicated to making every effort to keep everyone safe, healthy, and connected.
 When you give to our student emergency fund, you enable us to provide meaningful and immediate support to our students.

 Access to SESE buildings will be limited to SESE faculty and essential staff with specific permission.
 Anyone else who needs access for critical functions should communicate with their supervisors who can arrange for access if necessary.
 Please contact Chris Skiba (email@example.com) or Marc Biren (firstname.lastname@example.org) if you have questions.

-If you or your staff would like to attend, the training will be offered live on the following days and times through Zoom.
+Two safety courses are available online: COVID-19: Community of Care training for Employees and COVID-19: Return to Campus Training for Supervisors.
+Both training courses will be offered live through Zoom and additional training sessions will be announced.
 Please note that the Zoom links are unique for each training and attendees MUST REGISTER in advance to attend.
 Please feel free to share the Zoom links with your staff and others in the ASU research community.